shushen/dpdk-ovs/docs/03_Sample_Applications.md

 ### Args

-The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][intel-dpdkgsg].
+The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg].

 After the EAL arguments, the following application-specific arguments are supported: